Exceptional dual pair correspondences; case of real groups of split rank one: Appendix - some branching rules

 \section{Appendix - some branching rules}

 In this section we gather some useful branching rules for classical groups, the known branching from $\rSp(n)$ to $\rSp(n-1) \times \rSp(1)$ and a remarkably similar branching from $\Spin(n+1)$ to $\Spin(n-1) \times \Spin(2)$ which appeared in \cite{thesis}.
 We also include a result on the branching from $F_4$ to $B_4$ that we have derived as a consequence of results in this paper.
 Remarkably, this branching is still open, that is, there is no formula that does not involve an alternating sum of large numbers with huge cancelations.
-In this section $\Lambda(G)$ denotes the set of highest weight vectors for the group $G$.
+In this section $\Lambda(G)$ denotes the set of highest weights of finite dimensional representations of the group $G$.